peoplesoftninja/pythonBeyondBasics/PythonSystemAutomation.md

     * git init for SCM

-## Implementing feaures with test driven development
+## Intro to TDD and First test (pytest)

-## Intro to TDD and First test
+* Implementing feaures with test driven development
 * instead of `unittest` we will use `pytest`
 * The docs for  [pytest](https://docs.pytest.org/en/latest/)
 * To install, first go to the virtualenv `pipenv shell` then install the pytest package `pipenv install --dev pytest`